mapluny/mapluny.github.io/README.md

     let upgboughttimes = 0;
     let upgcostmult = new Decimal(1.15);
     let upgpricepow = new Decimal(1);
+    let star = new Decimal(0); // New variable for star using Decimal.js

     function formatNumber(num) {
       if (num.gte(100)) {